Singing Off the Grid

 Since this book is all about auditioning, there are numerous links to audiovisual documents bearing witness to the works mentioned.
 In addition, three specialists have written on key pieces from the artist's repertoire.

-Many people claim to have been influenced by the events surrounding Kenney's work, both in their own creative journeys and in their relationships with the community, so this book recounts a creative adventure whose seeds have been sown in the hope that others will follow.
+Many people claim to have been influenced by the events surrounding Kennedy's work, both in their own creative journeys and in their relationships with the community, so this book recounts a creative adventure whose seeds have been sown in the hope that others will follow.

 Kathy Kennedy